leonardocerliani/RSA/analyses/RSA_ROI_APP/results_RSA_ROI/RSA_surface_plot/README_surfaces_connectome_workbench.md

   -enclosing
 ```

+To import the mapped `.gii` files in the connectome workbench, just open them from the File menu (several files can be imported at once)

 In the original pictures, the inflated surface is used, however I think that the result is much better with the midthickness surface